DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Sisava.md

 ***
 ### Ability <i class="ri-star-line"></i>
 Real good at shooting.
 Resistant to poison, emotional, and mental effects.

+#### Weapons
+K

+#### Resistances
+A psychopathic mind reduces the power of emotional and mental effects on Sisava.
+Their Yuan-Ti heritage also provides a natural resistance to poison.

 ***
 ### Gallery <i class="ri-image-line"></i>